codomatech/migrate-away/nextjs/README.md

 Below are three common hosting strategies.
 Each section is collapsible—simply click on the option name to see its full details.

-You can adapt the provided [`compose.yml`](./compose.yml) file to fit the needs of the options described below.

 <details>
 <summary><b>Option 1: Hosting on a single server</b></summary>